jskeet/DemoCode/Drums/index.md

 - Unzip the zip file anywhere on your machine
 - Run VDrumExplorer.Wpf.exe
 - If Windows Defender SmartScreen pops up, click on "More info" then "Run anyway" - assuming you trust me.

+**Important note for drum kit connection**

+The USB Driver Mode must be "vendor" for the V-Drum Explorer to detect it.
+The "generic" USB mode is the factory default, so you'll need to change this (which includes a drum kit reboot) before starting the Explorer.

 # Usage